ossf/community/wg-endusers/README.md

 ## Objective

-The End User Working Group aims to ensure that the distinct and impactful voice of end users is heard in the development and delivery of the technical vision of OpenSSF.
+The End User Working Group aims to ensure that the distinct and impactful voice of end users is heard in the development and delivery of the technical vision of
+F.

 ## Vision